twistedfall/opencv-rust/README.md

 ## The binding strategy

-This crate works similar to the the model of python and java's OpenCV wrappers - it uses libclang to parse the OpenCV C++ headers, generates a C interface to the C++ API, and wraps the C interface in Rust.
+This crate works similar to the model of python and java's OpenCV wrappers - it uses libclang to parse the OpenCV C++ headers, generates a C interface to the C++ API, and wraps the C interface in Rust.

 All the major modules in the C++ API are merged together in a huge `cv::` namespace.
 We instead made one rust